MohamedAlaa-9/real-time-object-detection/README.md

     *   This command executes the `optimize_tensorrt.py` script located in the `ml-models` directory.
 This script optimizes the ONNX model for TensorRT, which is a high-performance inference engine developed by NVIDIA.
     *   **Step-by-step explanation:**
         *   Ensure that you have TensorRT installed and configured correctly.
+This requires NVIDIA GPU drivers and the CUDA Toolkit.
         *   Open a terminal or command prompt.
         *   Navigate to the project's root directory.
         *   Run the command `python ml-models/optimize_tensorrt.py`.